-Authorized But Unissued Debt
+Authorized but Unissued Debt

-As of the date of the Official Statement, the Board has authorized approximately \$31.4 million aggregate principal amount of Systemwide Revenue Bonds for projects (not including the Series 2011A Bonds).
+As of the date of the Official Statement, the Board has authorized but unissued Systemwide Revenue Bonds and Bond Anticipation Notes in the aggregate principal amount of \$206,540,000 for projects (not including \$39,045,000 in authorized refundings of certain stand-alone auxiliary organization bonds).
+Following the issuance of the Series 2012 Bonds, approximately \$79.1 million is expected to remain authorized but unissued; however, as of the date hereof, approximately \$31.5 million of such authorization is not expected to be issued.
 The Board may issue a portion or all of these additional Systemwide Revenue Bonds as well as other additional bonds for other new money projects or refunding purposes.
 The Board expects to authorize the issuance of additional Systemwide Revenue Bonds from time to time in the future.
 There is no limit on the amount of Systemwide Revenue Bonds that the Board may authorize.